BS in Nursing - Accelerated Program

 The Accelerated Program admits students for the summer only, and courses begin in May.
 Admission is on a competitive basis.

 - Notification of Application Decisions: Students will be notified by postal mail by early January.

 - Applicants must meet the University’s general undergraduate admission requirements, which can be found in the Admissions section of the Undergraduate Catalog.

 In addition to general requirements, applicants must meet the following criteria:

-- Have either attained, or will attain before starting the program, a bachelor’s or higher degree from a regionally accredited institution; and
+- Have either attained or will attain before starting the program a baccalaureate or higher degree from a regionally accredited institution; and

 - Hold a 3.3 or higher GPA from the most recently earned bachelor’s, master’s, or doctoral degree; and

-- Completed college-level courses in Statistics as well as Anatomy and Physiology I with lab, Anatomy and Physiology II with lab, prior to the May start of the program; and
+- Completed college-level courses in Statistics as well as Anatomy and Physiology I with lab and Anatomy and Physiology II with lab, prior to the May start of the program; and

 - Be able to satisfy the USM Nursing Clinical Health and Background Check Requirements prior to the May start of the program.

-- While not required, coursework in Microbiology with lab, Chemistry, and Developmental Psychology/Human Growth and Development will strengthen an application.
+- While not required, completed coursework that is a direct equivalent to Microbiology with lab, Chemistry (lab not required), and Developmental Psychology/Multicultural Human Development will strengthen an application.

 - Students should verify that they meet the eligibility criteria listed above.
 Applicants who do not meet the criteria will not be considered for admission into the BS in Nursing — Accelerated Program.

 - Current USM students who will graduate in May must apply for re-admission.
 They should follow the steps for Readmission/Reactivation listed on the online application form.

 - Submit the following documents along with the USM Application:

 - Nursing essay — the essay prompt is described on the Supplemental Application to Nursing; and